top of page

 • Sudden shifts in intelligence advantage

-Which means by the time Q-Day is confirmed, it may have already occurred in practice.
+This means by the time Q-Day is confirmed, it may have already occurred in practice.

 “Harvest Now, Decrypt Later” Is No Longer Hypothetical

 Even if cryptographically relevant quantum computers are still a few years away, the risk window is already open.
+Sensitive data with long lifetimes—think:

 • Financial transactions